 How much does it cost?

-The minimum is $15,000 per cat and this is due when we assume the care of your cat.
-These funds may be provided by your Will or Trust or by designating the proceeds of an IRA, Certificate of Deposit or life insurance to SAFE Haven for Cats.
+Contact Pam Miller at firstname.lastname@example.org or 919.582.7834 for more details about the cost of this program and if it’s a good fit for you.
+Fees are due when we assume the care of your cat.
+These funds may be provided by your will or trust or by designating the proceeds of an IRA, Certificate of Deposit or life insurance to SAFE Haven for Cats.
 If you pay this fee now, when you are accepted, there is a significant discount.
 In addition, cats adopted from SAFE Haven also have a discount.

 If I become incapacitated before I pass away, what then?